Mainak1792/Mainak1792.github.io/_pages/about.md

 ---
 permalink: /
-title: "PhD researcher in Signal Processing and Machine learning at IIT Delhi 🤖 "
+title: "PhD student at IIT Delhi 🤖 "
 author_profile: true
 redirect_from:
   - /about/